-- Clarify at the outset what is the purpose of the procedure; - Assure people that there will be neither cost nor retribution associated with lodging a grievance; - The entire process (i.e. how a complaint is received and reviewed, how decisions are made and what possibilities may exist for appeal) will be made as transparent as possible by explaining it to relevant stakeholders;
+- Clarify at the outset what is the purpose of the procedure;

+- Assure people that there will be neither cost nor retribution associated with lodging a grievance; - The entire process (i.e. how a complaint is received and reviewed, how decisions are made and what possibilities may exist for appeal) will be made as transparent as possible by putting it into written form, publicising it and explaining it to relevant stakeholders;

-The grievance mechanism will be available during the construction, operational and decommissioning phases of the project at the site gate.
-All information about grievance procedures, grievance forms, and responses will be explained in Arabic and French.
+The grievance mechanism will be publicised during the construction, operational and decommissioning phases of the project at the site gate.
+All information about grievance procedures, grievance forms, and responses will be available in Arabic and French.
 Access to the mechanism will be free of cost.